 All agree that Ela was pious and a woman of strong character.
 While William, a skilled commander, was often away fighting for his half-brother the king.
 She and William each laid a foundation stone of the new Salisbury Cathedral.
 During one of William's long journeys abroad, when others feared he had been lost, Ela refused to marry any of the suitors who had their eye on her fortune and steadfastly believed in her vision of his return.
 She was proved correct.

-On his death, William was the first to be buried in the new Salisbury Cathedral and his fine tomb, pictured left, stands in the nave.
-Ela founded two Augustinian religious houses in his memory, one for men at Hinton Charterhouse and the other for women at Lacock.
+On his death, William was the first to be buried in the new Salisbury Cathedral and his fine tomb stands in the nave.
+Ela founded two Augustinian religious houses in his memory, one for men at Hinton Charterhouse and the other for women at Lacock pictured right.
 It is said that she laid the foundation stones for both on the same day, 16 April 1232, requiring a journey of 16 miles.

 She bore her husband eight children, four girls and four boys.
 Her eldest son, William, who donated his lands at Chitterne to the Abbey, was later killed on a crusade and also has a tomb in Salisbury Cathedral.